labgeo/bigdata2016-siose-benchmark/slides.md

 -  Get response time and throughput
 -  Results must be comparable: same spatial access method throughout the experiment
 -  Elucidate query qualifications for which JSONB is more performant

+Note:
+The benchmark essentially involved a performace test where predefined bounding box search queries were run on the SIOSE relational model and compared with their counterpart on a document-oriented model using Postgre Sequel binary Jayson data type.
+Grids with varying spatial resolution were generated and used as iterative scenarios.
+Twin Postgres Sequel instances were launched, one for each model.
+By constraining ourselves to a common database system we pursued fully comparable response time and throughput values, since the same query processor and spatial access method will be used throughout the experiment.
+Finally, we expected to check out those query qualification categories for which a document store should be considered with regard to performance.